-Birders often speak a different language with scientific species names, birding acronyms, and specialized vocabulary terms like cloaca, passerine, and speculum, but how do different languages say the most important word in a birder's vocabulary?
+Birders often seem to speak a different language with scientific species names, birding acronyms, and specialized vocabulary terms like cloaca, passerine, and speculum, but how do different languages say the most important word in a birder's vocabulary?
 Learn to say "bird" in different languages!

 Bird Is the Word

 Bird is a basic vocabulary term in many languages.
 Depending on their birding destination and the languages spoken there, some of the most widespread languages birders might want to be familiar with (including the phonetic pronunciation in parentheses) include:

 - Albanian – zog (zog - rhymes with fog)

 - Arabic – طائر (BAH-eee-ruhn)

 - Bosnian – ptica (puh-TEEET-za)